 The Fauna of Alaska is a synonymized, taxonomic checklist of vertebrates in Alaska.
 It includes the accepted names of all non-fish vertebrates in Alaska, and includes synonyms, misapplied names, and spelling variants.
-With time, we hope to develop a comprehensive list of synonyms and include taxonomic data for subspecies.
+With time, we hope to develop a comprehensive list of synonyms and subspecies.

 Associated Projects